Our Favorite: Dr. Gary’s Best Breed Breed German Dog Diet

 - Not specifically formulated for large dogs

-Blue Buffalo’s Life Protection Formula utilizes fruits, vegetables, whole grains, and real meat in this dry dog food.
+Blue Buffalo’s Life Protection Formula utilizes fruits, vegetables, whole grains, and real meat in this dry large breed puppy recipe.
 The scientists at Blue Buffalo also added LifeSource Bits, which include a host of antioxidant-rich ingredients.
-Calcium, as well as essential vitamins including phosphorus, have been included for joint and bone health.
+Calcium, as well as essential vitamins including phosphorus, have been included in this puppy food to promote joint and bone health as your pup grows.
 One penchant for this food is the intentional use of real meats rather than meat by-products, which means you can rest assured your dog is getting food made with quality ingredients.
 Blue Buffalo is also known for pleasing even the pickiest of eaters.

 Specifically Designed for Adult German Shepherds: Royal Canin